 Skeptical Libertarianism: A Manifesto

 Today, libertarianism is experiencing an unprecedented surge in popularity and media attention.
 The ideas of Ayn Rand, Milton Friedman, and F.A.
-Hayek are now being discussed–however ineptly–on a national stage, and for perhaps the time ever, libertarians have a prominent position at the table of public discourse.
+Hayek are now being discussed–however ineptly–on a national stage, and for perhaps the first time ever, libertarians have a prominent position at the table of public discourse.

 But the more the spotlight turns toward the “liberty movement,” the more concerned libertarians should be about the unsavory, conspiratorial, and pseudoscientific beliefs being spread under the banner of the libertarian and antiwar movements.
 For too long, libertarians have ignored the problem and pretended that it has no impact on our credibility, believing that open opposition would be too “divisive.”
 This has proved to be a mistake–and an increasingly costly one.

 Instead of trying to silence or ignore the crazies in our midst, we ought to confront them and expose the lunatic fringe for what they really are: peddlers of fear, falsehood, and paranoia, just like the politicians they claim to oppose.
 We cannot sit passively next to the people in tinfoil hats screaming about chemtrails and FEMA camps and still expect to be listened to when we try to speak about our real concerns on foreign policy or personal liberty.

 What discredits and defames libertarianism is not the belief that government is corrupt, exploitative, or conniving.
 Rather, what hurts the cause of liberty most is when its alleged proponents lie, libel, and twist the facts.
 As skeptics, we realize that the evil perpetrated by our government mostly results not from the plots of secret cabals, but from the unintended consequences of bad ideas.
 In the name of opposing those ideas, we must not let ourselves become a carrier for another set of malignant beliefs.